MikeBishop/quic-samsara/draft-yuan-quic-congestion-data.md

 Integrity Tag:

-: A 32-byte integrity tag, received in a CONGESTION_DATA frame from the peer on a previous connection.
+: The integrity tag, received in a CONGESTION_DATA frame from the peer on a previous connection.
+See {{integrity-tag}}.

 If a CONGESTION_DATA_RECALL frame is received in an Initial or Handshake packet, it MUST be treated as a connection error of type PROTOCOL_VIOLATION.